Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Abstract

 \section{Abstract}

 Diffusion large language models (dLLMs) are promising alternatives to autoregressive large language models (AR-LLMs), as they potentially allow higher inference throughput.
-Reinforcement learning (RL) is a crucial component for dLLMs to achieve comparable performance with AR-LLMs on important tasks, such as reasoning.
-However, RL algorithms that are well-suited for dLLMs' unique characteristics have yet to be developed.
+Reinforcement learning (RL) is crucial to enabling dLLMs to achieve performance comparable to that of AR-LLMs on important tasks, such as reasoning.
+However, RL algorithms well-suited to dLLMs' unique characteristics have yet to be developed.
 This paper proposes \textbf{Distribution Matching Policy Optimization (DMPO)}, a principled and theoretically grounded RL fine-tuning method specifically designed to enhance the reasoning capabilities of dLLMs by matching the dLLM policy distribution to the optimal, reward-tilted one through cross-entropy optimization.
-We identify a key challenge in the implementation with a small training batch size and propose several effective solutions through a novel weight baseline subtraction technique.
-DMPO exhibits superior performance on multiple reasoning benchmarks without supervised fine-tuning, with an accuracy improvement of up to $42.9\%$ over previously SOTA baselines and $55.8\%$ over the base model, underscoring the effectiveness of the distribution matching framework.
+We identify a key implementation challenge with small training batch sizes and propose several effective solutions based on a novel weight baseline subtraction technique.
+DMPO exhibits superior performance on multiple reasoning benchmarks without supervised fine-tuning, achieving up to a $39.63$ percentage-point improvement in accuracy over prior non-DMPO RL baselines and $67.97$ percentage points over the base model, underscoring the effectiveness of the distribution-matching framework.
 Our code is available at \url{https://github.com/yuchen-zhu-zyc/DMPO}.